Redocly/redocly-cli/docs/custom-plugins/visitor.md

 If the same node is referenced by the $ref multiple times, top-level **visitor functions** are executed only once for this node.

-This works fine for most context-free rules which check basic things.
+This works fine for most context-free rules.
 If you need contextual info you should use [nested visitors](#nested-visitors).

 ## Nested visitors